koen-mulder/file-rename-helper/doc/tasks.md

 - Change (to proper) design patterns
 - Add version numbering
 - Add build script
+- Make sure GUI actions are done in the correct thread
+- Add Unit tests (also for GUI)

 #Features
 - Annotating in the PDF to focus on certain aspects.
 Possibly annotating other